tshepang/blog-movies/content/movies/Cube Zero (2004).rst

-Well, the exectution in this case is not disgusting bad, and there is okay acting, but the fascination is largely gone, and the excuse of an explanation is merely a passing reference to patriotism and religion, not to mention a villain that is not very impressive, despite a desperate attempt to portray an eccentric evil character, far less successful than the a character he reminds me of: the genius scientist in `Afro Samurai: Resurrection`_.
+Well, the exectution in this case is not disgusting bad, and there is okay acting, but the fascination is largely gone, and the excuse of an explanation is merely a passing reference to patriotism and religion.
+Also, the villain is not very impressive, despite a desperate attempt to portray an eccentric evil character.
+It's a far less successful attempt than the a character he reminds me of: the genius scientist in `Afro Samurai: Resurrection`_.

 .. _the first: http://movies.tshepang.net/cube-1997
 .. _the second: http://movies.tshepang.net/cube-2-hypercube